bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/01-Activities/01-Click-Events/README.md

 ---

 ## 💡 Hint

 * How can we ensure that our HTML elements have the correct event listeners attached to them?

 ## 🏆 Bonus

-If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:
+If you have completed the activity, work through the following challenge with your partner to further your knowledge:

 * What are alternate methods to add event listeners?
 Use [Google](https://www.google.com) or another search engine to answer this question.